Q: While in Las Vegas, I got pulled over for a DUI in a rental car. Can’t I just go home and forget about the whole thing?

 Q: My driving privileges in NV have been suspended.
 Will, that affects my license back in my home state?

 You have one week after a DUI arrest in Nevada, to request an administrative license suspension hearing.
 If you fail to do so, your license will be suspended in Nevada.
 The Nevada Department of Motor Vehicles will report it to the appropriate government agency in your state.
 Your state will likely take action such as suspending your license and other DMV penalties—same as if you had been convicted of the DUI there.
 DMV drivers license records are stored in the National Drivers Register which is shared throughout the nation.

-Q: I live all the way across country.
+Q: I live all the way across the country.
 It’s not like the Nevada police are going to come looking for me, right?

 No, the Nevada police will not come looking for you.
 But a warrant will be out for your arrest.
-And if for any reason you are pulled over anywhere in the country, you will be sent to Nevada for custody and hearing.
+And if for any reason you have pulled over anywhere in the country, you will be sent to Nevada for custody and hearing.

 Q. Will I have to come back to Nevada for court proceedings?

-For misdemeanor first and second offense DUI charges you probably will not have to make court appearances, unless the DUI case proceeds to jury trial.
+For misdemeanor first and second offense DUI charges you probably will not have to make court appearances unless the DUI case proceeds to a jury trial.
 You have the right to hire an attorney to appear in court on your behalf.
 But you will have to show in person if it is a felony DUI case, due to bodily injury for example.
 However, if a plea bargain is reached, this can be executed by paperwork sent through the mail.

 Q. Do I NEED to hire an Attorney?